-What is Wage and Hour Law?
+What Is Wage and Hour Law?

-By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on January 31, 2023
+By Super Lawyers staff | Reviewed by John Devendorf, Esq. | Last updated on July 29, 2025

-Each state has its own wage and hour requirements, but all employers must comply with the federal Fair Labor Standards Act (FLSA).
+Each state has its own wage and hour requirements, but all employers must comply with the Fair Labor Standards Act (FLSA).
 The FLSA does all of the following:

 • Recordkeeping.
 Employers must keep track of employee time and payment of wages.